yanhan/notes/install-postgresql-on-mac.md

 4. (Optional) Enforce password login for PostgreSQL

-Modify `/usr/local/var/postgres/pg_hba.conf` so that the method is set to something other than `trust` for the relevant rows.
+Modify `/usr/local/var/postgres/pg_hba.conf` (or `/usr/local/var/postgresql@9.6/pg_hba.conf`) so that the method is set to something other than `trust` for the relevant rows.
 My configuration looks something like:

 ```
 # TYPE  DATABASE         USER             ADDRESS                  METHOD